rffscghg/MimiRFFSPs.jl/README.md

 emissions = m[:rffsp, :gdp]
 ```

 For some insight on the innerworkings of the `get_model` function, the following code uses the required `Mimi` functions to build the model and will return the same results.
+Note that here we rename the `SPs` component `rffsp` for clarity, but without that Symbol in the `add_comp!` call the component will default to the name `:SPs`.

 ```julia
 using Mimi